XaryLee/spmm/README.md

 ./serial
 ```

-Additionally, if needing to compute large matrices, the following command need to be run to prevent stack overflow.
+Additionally, if needing to compute large matrices, the following command needs to be run to prevent stack overflow.
 ```
 ulimit -s 65536
 ```